 With the nationwide implementation of Clean Air Zones, non-road mobile machinery regulations and the new Medium Combustion Plant Directive (MCPD), it is essential that engines are compliant.
 IPU has emissions solutions to suit your application.

 Want to see IPU’s emissions solutions in action?
 Register your interest for our next demo day here.

 On-site power generation is dominated by diesel engines.
 They power the bulk of the world’s emergency generators, rental generators and energy market balancing reserves.

-Like any engine powered by a fossil fuel, diesel engines generate exhaust emissions that damage the environment.
+Like any engine powered by fossil fuel, diesel engines generate exhaust emissions that damage the environment.
 To safeguard their future, these emissions need to be brought down to a level that is comparable to less harmful fossil fuels such as natural gas.

 The MCPD is EU legislation that became UK law in December 2017.
 The MCP Directive (Directive (EU) 2015/2193) covers diesel engines between 1 and 50 MWth capacity (described as medium-sized engines).

-A Clean Air Zone is an area where specific action is being taken to improve air quality.
+A Clean Air Zone is an area where a specific action is being taken to improve air quality.
 Clean Air Zones aim to address sources of pollution, including nitrogen dioxide and particulate matter, with the hope of reducing public exposure to them.

-London already has an Low Emission Zone in place, with plans to introduce an Ultra-Low Emissions Zone from April 2019.
+London already has a Low Emission Zone in place, with plans to introduce an Ultra-Low Emissions Zone from April 2019.
 There are another 5 cities that are required to introduce a Clean Air Zone by 2020.